BIEVR-LIO: Robust LiDAR-Inertial Odometry through Bump-Image-Enhanced Voxel Maps: Introduction

-We evaluate our approach extensively across multiple LiDAR sensors and robotic platforms.
+We evaluate our approach extensively across multiple LiDAR sensors and robotic platforms using a single, unified set of parameters, highlighting the broad applicability of the method.
 The results demonstrate that our method achieves exceptional robustness in severely uninformative environments where all compared baselines fail.
 It also delivers state-of-the-art performance in well-constrained scenarios at competitive runtime.
 Finally, beyond odometry, we demonstrate how BIEVR-LIO naturally supports downstream robotics tasks, by showing real-world experiments where the map is used for footstep planning on a legged robot.

 In summary, we propose two contributions to exploit the geometric details in LiDAR data: \textit{(1)} a high-resolution voxel map in which each voxel stores an oriented bump image, and \textit{(2)} a map-informed, dual-resolution point sampling scheme.